musikele/musikele-crypto-bot/README.md

 # CEX.io bot

-Use at your own risk, I tell you this because I risked and lost some money.
+**Use at your own risk**, Because you'll risk.
+I lost some money.

-I started my journey in BTC trading with 160€, I almost doubled its value up to 390€ and then back to now, 99€ ...
+I started my journey in BTC trading with 160€, I doubled its value up to 390€ and then back to now, 99€ ...

 I don't think you should be putting real money or effort on this, BTC is just vapor for now...